SAML-Toolkits/ruby-saml/README.md

 The `saml:AuthnContextClassRef` of the AuthNRequest can be provided by `settings.authn_context`; possible values are described at [SAMLAuthnCxt].
 The comparison method can be set using `settings.authn_context_comparison` parameter.
 Possible values include: 'exact', 'better', 'maximum' and 'minimum' (default value is 'exact').
 To add a `saml:AuthnContextDeclRef`, define `settings.authn_context_decl_ref`.

+In a SP-initiaited flow, the SP can indicate to the IdP the subject that should be authenticated.
+This is done by defining the `settings.name_identifier_value_requested` before building the authrequest object.

 ## Signing